Connecting the Boston University campus

 Biking has been growing rapidly, but most people in Boston are still too scared to bike,” said Jessica Robertson, Transportation Coordinator for the Metropolitan Area Planning Council.
 “The city must install more cycle tracks and bike lanes with physical separation from traffic.”

 Not!
 Weigl was riding downhill, reportedly at a high speed, eastbound toward St. Paul Street.
 There is already a bike lane — in the door zone — leading to the location of his crash.
-If Weigl was riding in the bike lane (I don’t know), that was highly hazardous because of the car doors — but also would put him out of view of the mirrors of the trucker who killed him with a wide right turn, and would decrease his maneuvering room to swerve out of the way.
+Weigl was riding in the bike lane, to the right of stopped and slow traffic in the next lane.
+That was highly hazardous because of the car doors and also would put him out of view of the mirrors of the trucker who killed him with a wide right turn, and would decrease his maneuvering room to swerve out of the way.

 Now, just imagine a cyclist riding down that same hill, at that same speed, except in a separated bikeway, trapped behind a barrier or hidden behind a row of parked cars.
 That would improve safety?
+No, it would be just the same.
 Or, oh, cyclists should slow down.
 I’ve heard that one lately.
-This reminds me of the story of Goldilocks and the Three Bears somehow: it used to be that the complaints were that cyclists are too slow…so, get us off the street, build a third-rate bikeway for us, and then we are too fast.
+This reminds me of the story of Goldilocks and the Three Bears: it used to be that cyclists are too slow…so, get us off the street, build a third-rate bikeway for us, and then we are too fast.
 Problem is, slow cycling shrinks cyclists’ horizons, doesn’t cut it as physical exercise, and is No Fun At All for cyclists who ride regularly and are physically fit.
 Cyclists just won’t do it.
 Except uphill, of course, but rides can’t be entirely uphill.

 If cyclists are going to ride on Commonwealth Avenue, the safest option is to follow the normal rules of the road.
-If riding at motorcycle speed, like Weigl, take the advice given to motorcyclists — claim the full lane.
+If riding at motorcycle speed, like Weigl, take the advice given to motorcyclists — control the travel lane, to be more visible and have more maneuvering room.
 That’s what I do, and I’ve been riding Commonwealth Avenue problem-free, for decades.

 Now, please don’t accuse me of catering only to the supposed 1% of cyclists who are described as “strong and fearless” by facilities advocates.
 Actually, the number was pulled out of a hat.
 In reality, it varies among different populations.